 - Caffeine or nicotine withdrawal

-There isn’t just one reason why Modafinil can cause users to feel irritable.
-There are in fact a few different ways Modafinil can produce this effect.
+There isn’t just one reason why modafinil can cause users to feel irritable.
+There are a few different ways modafinil can produce this effect.

 1. Sleep Deprivation

-For more information on this, check out our article on the side effects of Modafinil and how to avoid them.
+Learn more about the side effects of modafinil and how to avoid them.

 There have been numerous studies looking at the effects sleep deprivation has on the body, and nearly all of them have shown mood disturbances (like irritability) as one of the main side effects .